Moment of Inertia: A Guide on Calculations

 Parallel Axis Theorem

 The parallel axis theorem involves relating the moment of inertia of a cross-section about an arbitrary reference axis to its moment of inertia about a parallel centroidal axis.
-By knowing the centroidal moment of inertia of a shape, we can easily determine its moment of inertia about any other parallel axis.
+This calculation specifically considers two parallel axes: the centroidal axis and another axis offset from it.
+By knowing the centroidal moment of inertia of a shape, we can easily find its moment of inertia about any other parallel axis using the parallel axes theorem.

 The parallel axis theorem is as follows: